colorMeCode/Tai-Chi-Dojo/README.md

 # Tai-Chi-Dojo
-A website to learn about tai-chi.
+A website to learn about tai-chi and holistic living.
+Familiarize the instructor and introduce the concepts of Eastern health into Western culture.